 O&L Leisure Hotels & Lodges is a proudly Namibian hospitality company.
 It’s our warm, down-to-earth nature, and love for our country, that turns staying at our resorts into an unparalleled experience.
 O&L Leisure Hotels & Lodges are the owners and managers of Mokuti Etosha Lodge and Midgard Country Estate.
-We are currently developing the Strand Hotel Swakopmund scheduled to open early in 2015 and are dedicated to developing further opportunities in line with our total commitment to the hospitality industry in Namibia.
+We are currently developing the Strand Hotel Swakopmund scheduled to open on 9 October 2015 as well as the Chobe Water Villas in the Zambezi Region, opening on 1 December 2015.
+We are dedicated to developing further opportunities in line with our total commitment to the hospitality industry in Namibia.

 Passage to Africa

 Passage to Africa are first and foremost African safari specialists.
 We are also a travel company with a difference; our partners include professional Pan-African safari guides whose knowledge, experience and passion infuse every one of our safaris.
 We believe that all journeys begin with a dream and end with an extraordinary story.
 We aim to make that story unique and provide the ultimate in personalised service.
 From our bases in both East and Southern Africa a dedicated and expert team is there to show you, your family and friends, an Africa inaccessible to all but the very few.

 Patrick, Chloe and their Landcruiser have driven through 5 African countries over 6 months and traveled over 23 000 kms together.
 This African safari is the first leg of their journey around the world.
 They share a love for spontaneous adventures, cold beers and capturing life as it is with their cameras.
 Follow their adventures on their blog.